GLOBAL MARKETS-Stocks gain on corporate results, surprising U.S. data

 Expectations the European Central Bank will cut interest rates have lifted European shares toward 2013 highs over the past week and kept the euro near a three-week low to the dollar.
 Senior sources involved in the deliberations have told Reuters that momentum is building for monetary action to help the recession-hit euro zone.

-Sterling jumped to a two-month high against the dollar and a three-month peak against the euro after data showed the UK economy comfortably avoided slipping back into recession in the first quarter.

-UK gross domestic product rose 0.3 percent in the three months to March, well above forecasts for a 0.1 percent rise, as the economy bounced back after shrinking 0.3 percent at the end of 2012.

-Brent crude oil prices held above $102 a barrel, underpinned by a weaker dollar, while U.S. crude's discount to Brent fell below $10 for the first time since June 2012.
+Brent crude oil prices held near $102 a barrel, underpinned by a weaker dollar, while U.S. crude's discount to Brent fell below $10 for the first time since June 2012.

 LONDON, March 30 Toshiba's Westinghouse, which filed for bankruptcy on Wednesday, has won approval for its AP1000 reactor design, Britain's nuclear regulator said on Thursday.